15+ Best Free Sites For Teenagers (Under 18) Who Want To Stand Out

 15. DoSomething

-Some of DoSomething's past campaigns include donating over one million pairs of jeans to homeless shelters, cleaning up nearly four million cigarette butts, and helping register 118,706 new voters in a single year.
-Lead the change that you want to see.
+Over one million pairs of jeans were donated to homeless shelters, nearly four million cigarette butts were cleaned up, and 118,706 new voters were registered to vote thanks to campaigns run by DoSomething in the past.
+Take the reins of the change you want to see.

 Link: https://www.dosomething.org/us